Non-Fermi liquid induced by Bose metal with protected subsystem symmetries

-In the multi-patch model, where the quadratic-band-touching fermions are located at multiple places in the momentum space, we showed that the nodal-line excitations can also influence the large momentum (in one of the two momentum directions) scattering processes between different patches.
-While the contribution from the inter-patch scattering process is irrelevant at the $T=0$ fixed point, the non-analytic $T^{3/2}$ correction from such processes may appear in the fermion self-energy, $\text{Im}\Sigma\sim T+ T^{3/2}$, at finite temperature, before one reaches the low temperature scaling regime.
+In the model with multiple low-energy excitations, where the quadratic-band-touching fermions are located at multiple places in the momentum space, we showed that the nodal-line excitations can also influence the large momentum (in one of the two momentum directions) scattering processes between different areas in momentum space.
+While the contribution from the inter-area scattering process is irrelevant at the $T=0$ fixed point, the non-analytic $T^{3/2}$ correction from such processes may appear in the fermion self-energy, $\text{Im}\Sigma\sim T+ T^{3/2}$, at finite temperature, before one reaches the low temperature scaling regime.
 For example, the behavior, $\partial^{2}\text{Im}\Sigma/\partial T^{2}\propto T^{-1/2}$, could be seen in the ARPES measurement \cite{RevModPhys.75.473}.

 In the current work, we investigated the interaction between the quadratic-band-touching fermions and the Bose metal.
-In particular, we focus on the case where there is no renormalization of the nodal-line spectrum of the Bose metal.
+Here, we may consider cold atom systems with bosons and fermions located at the vertices and the centers of plaquettes for a possible realization of such systems \cite{Dai2017}.
+The details as to how to engineer the relevant interaction can be found in the Supplementary Materials \cite{SM}.
+We focus on the case where there is no renormalization of the nodal-line spectrum of the Bose metal.
 It would be interesting to investigate the interaction between fermions with a Fermi surface and the Bose metal.
 Here one may expect that the low energy excitations of the Bose metal would be strongly influenced by the particle-hole excitations of the Fermi sea.
 This would be an interesting subject of future study.

 \emph{Acknowledgement}: We thank Sung-Sik Lee for helpful discussions.
-This work was supported by the NSERC of Canada and the Center for Quantum Materials at the University of Toronto.
+This work was supported by the NSERC of Canada Grant No.~RGPIN-2017-03774 and the Center for Quantum Materials at the University of Toronto.
+Y.B.K. is also supported by the Simons Fellowship from the Simons Foundation and the Guggenheim Fellowship from the John Simon Guggenheim Memorial Foundation.

 \onecolumngrid

 \makeatletter {\arabic{section}} {\thesection.\arabic{subsection}} {\thesubsection.\arabic{subsubsection}} {S\arabic{equation}} {S\arabic{figure}}